KaiWedekind/modokDB/README.md

 [![CodeOfConduct](https://img.shields.io/badge/code%20of-conduct-ff69b4.svg)]()

 ## The Problem
+You are looking for a database that is simple and without any dependencies to install.

 ## The Solution
+modokDB is a high performant and convenient method for storing data without setting up a database server.
+It is fast and excelent to be used as an embedded database.

 ## Installation

-This module is distributed via [npm](https://www.npmjs.com/) which is bundled with [node](https://nodejs.org/) and should be installed as one of your project's `dependencies`:
+This module is distributed via [npm](https://www.npmjs.com/) which is bundled with [node](https://nodejs.org/) and should be installed as one of your project dependencies:

 ```
 npm install --save modokDB